Alice Glass: 1988–2014: early life and Crystal Castles

-2015–2017: solo albums and lawsuit
+2015–2017: solo singles and lawsuit

 In July 2015, Glass released her debut single as a solo artist, "Stillbirth".
 The release was largely an effort to increase awareness of domestic and sexual abuse.
 Glass worked with anti-sexual assault organization RAINN to donate all proceeds from the song's revenue to aid abuse victims.

 In August 2017, Glass released "Without Love", which served as the lead single to her eponymous debut EP which was released the following week.

-She headed on tour with Marilyn Manson following the release of the EP.
+That same year, Alice Glass was added as the opening act for Marilyn Manson on the Heaven Upside Down Tour to support the album of the same name.
+However, the tour was wrought with safety issues.
+On September 29, during an encore performance of "The Beautiful People" at the Stage AE in Pittsburgh, Manson broke his ankle after jumping from the stage to sing with fans who were standing near the barricade.
+After the vocalist crawled back on-stage, the band abruptly abandoned the song.
+However, they resumed when Manson invited Glass on stage to take over vocals.

+The following night, at the Hammerstein Ballroom in New York City during a performance of "Sweet Dreams", a large 750 kg – approximately 1650lbs – stage prop consisting of two oversized pistols attached via metal scaffolding fell on Manson, breaking his fibula in two places and knocking the singer unconscious for 15 minutes on stage until Manson was carried out on a stretcher to a nearby hospital.

+The following nine dates of the North American leg were immediately cancelled, with the remaining October shows gradually cancelled over the next week.
+All of these shows – excluding festival appearances – were rescheduled for the beginning of 2018.
+On October 19th, Alice Glass posted on Facebook that she would not be returning to the rescheduled North American tour dates the following year, teasing her own future tour, and instead playing a show of her own at The Observatory North Park in San Diego on October 24.

 In October 2017, Glass posted a statement on her official website explaining her departure from Crystal Castles, and accused co-founder Ethan Kath of sexual, physical, and mental abuse.
-The accusations detailed that the abuse started when Glass was 15 and began recording with Kath and escalated until her eventual departure from Crystal Castles.
+The accusations detailed that the claimed abuse started when Glass was 15 and began recording with Kath and escalated until her eventual departure from Crystal Castles.
 Kath responded the same day in a statement issued to Pitchfork through his attorney, where he called the accusations "pure fiction" and said he was consulting with his lawyers as to his legal options.
-The following month, Kath sued Glass for defamation, but was dismissed in February 2018.
+The following month, Kath sued Glass for defamation, but this was dismissed in February 2018.
 In May, Glass was awarded nearly US$21,000 in attorney fees after Kath's lawyers sought to vacate the dismissal of his defamation lawsuit against Glass.